Whether you have completed Year 12 or not, consider the many admission pathways available to USC non-Year-12 applicants.

 Non-Year-12 applicants who have completed an Australian Year 12 qualification or an international equivalent in the past, can apply for undergraduate study at USC via QTAC.

-Your Year 12 grades obtained in Queensland (OP eligible or ineligible), from interstate or overseas, will be converted to a selection rank.
+Your Year 12 grades obtained in Queensland (ATAR and OP/OP ineligible), from interstate or overseas, will be converted to a selection rank.

 Queensland Senior External Examination

 The Queensland Senior External Examination gives you a Year 12 level qualification without having to attend high school.
 You can use the Senior External Examination if you:

 - Previously completed Year 12 but your results were not high enough for tertiary entry